musteqeem/baileys/README.md

 ---

 🤝 Contributing

 We welcome PRs from professional developers.
 Please read our contributing guidelines before submitting.

 Don't Forget to ✨ *Star* 🌟 and *Fork* this repo to support the project

 ---

-### ⚠️ Responsible Use
+⚠️ Responsible Use
 This library is for automation, customer support, and AI agents only.
 Please follow WhatsApp's Terms of Service and local laws.
-Do not use for spam, fraud, or harming others.
-"And cooperate in righteousness and piety" [Qur'an 5:2]
+Do not use for spam, fraud, or harming others. _"And cooperate in righteousness and piety"_ [Qur'an 5:2]

 ---

 📄 License
-`MIT` © 2026 Musteqeem. *MUSTEQEEM MD • Cybershield Squad alive*
+`MIT` © 2026 Musteqeem. _MUSTEQEEM MD • Cybershield Squad alive_

 ---
 <div align="center">
 Built for serious developers.
 Deployed in production worldwide.<br>
-**You are ultimately welcomed 👑🤗**
+<i>You are ultimately welcomed 👑🤗</i>
 </div>